Try The Mathematical Tripos

 • YouTube - Arithmetic and Geometry Math Foundations 10

 The prime notation used in the proof represents another similar variable.
-Make sure you can figure out his proof write it out yourself if you have to.

 Laws of arithmetic for fracions